Transportation Investment Fund

-The Administrations current Budget Control proposal (ACA 4X) would also permit a suspension in 2006-07 (estimated $1.383 billion), but would eliminate the constitutional provision permitting a suspension beginning in 2007-08.
-Furthermore, the Administrations proposal would provide for repayment of all Proposition 42 suspensions in even annual increments by 2021-22.
+The Administration’s current Budget Control proposal (ACA 4X) would also permit a suspension in 2006-07 (estimated $1.383 billion) but would eliminate the constitutional provision permitting a suspension beginning in 2007-08.
+Furthermore, the Administration’s proposal would provide for the repayment of all Proposition 42 suspensions in even annual increments by 2021-22.

 For instance, my neighbors Barbara and Louie are both 85 years old.
 They are on a fixed income.
 Their house is paid for and they sit on that equity in case of a major catastrophe.
-They watch their expenses, since their income doesnt go up at the rate the market does.
-They dont drive unless it is 5 miles into town to buy food or other necessities.
+They watch their expenses since their income doesn’t go up at the rate the market does.
+They don’t drive unless it is 5 miles into town to buy food or other necessities.
 They may fill their tank up twice a month.
-Another 1/4 cent on sales taxes would effect them, and that age sector, heavily.
+Another 1/4 cent on sales taxes would affect them, and that age sector, heavily.
 It would mean they would have to tighten their belt further, for the times that their children come home and they buy extra food to entertain them.

-According to the Metropolitan Transportation Commission (MTC), HOT lanes expands mobility options in congested urban areas by providing an opportunity for reliable travel times for HOT lane users and generates a new source of revenue which can be used to pay for transportation improvements, including enhanced transit service.
+According to the Metropolitan Transportation Commission (MTC), HOT lanes expand mobility options in congested urban areas by providing an opportunity for reliable travel times for HOT lane users and generates a new source of revenue that can be used to pay for transportation improvements, including enhanced transit service.

 Implementation of the HOT network lane would begin within the next five to 10 years; new federal and state legislation would be required.
 State legislation enacted in 2004 allows HOT lane demonstration projects to be constructed on Interstate 680 over the Sunol Grade and in two corridors (to be determined) in Santa Clara County.
 There is already a HOT lane on State Route 91 in Orange County and on Interstate 15 in San Diego.